reshalfahsi/inter-processor-call/ipc_call_blocking/README.md

 # Inter-Processor Call: ``ipc_call_blocking``

 Example of `ipc_call_blocking` use case.
-By using multicore capability of ESP32, first 15 seconds Protocol CPU and Application CPU will print `Assalamualaikum World!` on the serial monitor.
-After that Application CPU start blinking the built-in LED of ESP32 and stop sending the aforementioned message.
-There are two FreeRTOS tasks which are sending the message in Protocol CPU and blinking the LED in Application CPU.
+By using the multicore capability of ESP32, the beginning 15 seconds of Protocol CPU and Application CPU will print `Assalamualaikum World!` on the serial monitor.
+After that Application CPU starts blinking the built-in LED of ESP32 and stops sending the message as mentioned earlier.
+There are two FreeRTOS tasks: sending the message in the Protocol CPU and blinking the LED in the Application CPU.
 The `ipc_call_blocking` in Application CPU performs the sending of `Assalamualaikum World!` message.
 In contrast to `ipc_call`, this case doesn't require [Semaphores](https://www.freertos.org/Embedded-RTOS-Binary-Semaphores.html).

 ## Wiring
 - LED built in --> GPIO 2